Murder of Amore Wiggins: Investigation

 Forensic facial reconstruction of Wiggins while she was unidentified.

 Detectives determined the skull belonged to a young African American girl, around 4–7 years of age.
-Evidence from her bones indicated she was malnourished, and she also had a visible deformity on her left eye.
-This could be natural or a result of injury or abuse.
+Evidence from her bones indicated she was malnourished, and she also had a visible deformity on her left eye, which could be natural or a result of injury or abuse.
 Forensic artists at the National Center for Missing & Exploited Children created an image of what Jane Doe may have looked like.
 Detectives looked at school and birth records, but this yielded no results.
 In 2017, the University of South Florida Institute for Forensic Anthropology & Applied Science performed isotope testing on her bones, which indicated she lived in Southeastern United States.

 Vacation Bible School sighting

 In September 2016, a former Vacation Bible school teacher at the Greater Peace Church in Opelika provided photos of a child who resembled Wiggins that were taken in the summer of 2011.
 She would have been 4–5 years old.
 The teacher said she had a slightly unkempt appearance and was not very clean.
 She had trouble communicating with other children and was quiet and stayed to herself.
 The teacher did not remember her name and the church did not formally register children so there were no records.
 The church was located 10 minutes from where Wiggins's remains were found.

 Police used software to enhance the image, hoping someone in the public would recognize the girl.